G. K. Vasan: Political career

-Elected to Rajya Sabha, Member of Parliament 2002 - 2014
+Elected to Rajya Sabha, Member of Parliament 2002–2014

-G. K Vasan was elected from the state of Tamil Nadu to Indian Parliament in the year 2002.
+G. K. Vasan was elected from the state of Tamil Nadu to Indian Parliament in the year 2002.
 As a Member of Parliament, he was part of several administrative consultative committees on policies and programme implementations.
 As a rural resident himself, he constantly strives to empower the local bodies and in the process, he was keenly associated as a member of:

-Consultative committee for the Ministry of Agriculture (Year 2002–2004): whereby, dynamically backed the measures to build a vibrant rural economy and for 'National Food Security.
+Consultative committee for the Ministry of Agriculture (years 2002–2004): whereby, dynamically backed the measures to build a vibrant rural economy and for National Food Security.

-Departmentally-Related Standing Committee on Urban and Rural Development (Year 2003–2004).
+Departmentally-Related Standing Committee on Urban and Rural Development (year 2003–2004).

-Committee on Urban and Rural Development (Year 2003–2004).
+Committee on Urban and Rural Development (year 2003–2004).

-Member, Committee on Subordinate Legislation (Year 2003–2004).
+Member, Committee on Subordinate Legislation (year 2003–2004).

-Member, Committee on Coal and Steel (Year 2004–2006).
+Member, Committee on Coal and Steel (years 2004–2006).

-Member, Consultative Committee for the Ministry of Urban Development (Year 2004–2006).
+Member, Consultative Committee for the Ministry of Urban Development (years 2004–2006).

 Actively involved in the parliamentary bill 'The Provisions of the Municipalities (Ext.to the Scheduled Areas)'; a setup of urban local bodies in the scheduled areas.

 Union Minister of Shipping

-G. K Vasan was sworn in as Union Minister of Shipping under the leadership of Dr. Manmohan Singh, the 13th Prime Minister of India.
+G. K. Vasan was sworn in as Union Minister of Shipping under the leadership of Dr. Manmohan Singh, the 13th Prime Minister of India.
 The Shipping Ministry under his able guidance saw a stupendous growth both in infrastructure and economic performance.
 The industry registered several landmark achievements during his tenure and claimed India would be the next hub for ship building industry.

-G K Vasan was one of the very few cabinet ministers in UPA II, who continued to function in the same portfolio for the entire 5 years terms.
+G. K. Vasan was one of the very few cabinet ministers in UPA II, who continued to function in the same portfolio for the entire 5 years terms.

-The following are the major achievements during his tenure, acclaims applauds.
+The following are the major achievements during his tenure.